As used in this chapter, unless the context clearly requires otherwise:

 (A) The following items are approved as DNR identification:

-(1) A do-not-resuscitate order documented on the form depicted in appendix A of this rule.
+(1) A do-not-resuscitate order documented on the state of Ohio DNR order form depicted in appendix A to this rule.
 This form may be reproduced as needed;

-(3) A transparent hospital-type bracelet with an insert as depicted in appendix B of this rule;
+(3) A transparent hospital-type bracelet with an insert containing the logo and the individual's identifying information as depicted in appendix B to this rule;

-(4) A necklace bearing both the logo depicted in appendix C of this rule and the person’s name that is manufactured in accordance with specifications issued by the director of health.
-The director shall provide in the specifications that the necklaces shall be of uniform size and design.
-If the person is a “DNR Comfort Care – Arrest” patient as specified in rule 3701-62-05 of the Administrative Code, the necklace shall include the word “arrest” under the logo;
+(4) A necklace bearing both the logo depicted in appendix C to this rule and the person's name.
+If the person is a "DNR Comfort Care - Arrest" patient as specified in rule 3701-62-05 of the Administrative Code, the necklace shall also include the word "arrest";

-(5) A bracelet bearing both the logo depicted in appendix C of this rule and the person’s name that is manufactured in accordance with specifications issued by the director of health.
-When issuing specifications for bracelets under this paragraph, the director shall ensure that the bracelets are of uniform size and design.
-If the person is a “DNR Comfort Care – Arrest” patient as specified in rule 3701-62-05 of the Administrative Code, the bracelet shall include the word “arrest” under the logo;
+(5) A bracelet bearing both the logo depicted in appendix C to this rule and the person's name.
+If the person is a "DNR Comfort Care - Arrest" patient as specified in rule 3701-62-05 of the Administrative Code, the bracelet shall also include the word "arrest";

-(6) A wallet card as depicted in appendix D of this rule.
+(6) A wallet card bearing the logo and the individual's identifying information as depicted in appendix D to this rule.
 This card may be reproduced as needed; and

 (B) A person is eligible to obtain DNR identification if either of the following circumstances exist:

-(2) The person’s attending physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code, has issued a current do-not-resuscitate order, in accordance with the do-not-resuscitate protocol specified in rule 3701-62-05 of the Administrative Code, for that person, and has documented the grounds for the order in that person’s medical record.
-The do-not-resuscitate order itself may be used as DNR identification if it is documented on the form depicted in appendix A of this rule.
+(2) The person's authorized health care provider, has issued a current do-not-resuscitate order, in accordance with the do-not-resuscitate protocol specified in rule 3701-62-05 of the Administrative Code, for that person, and has documented the grounds for the order in that person's medical record.
+The do-not-resuscitate order itself, or copies of that order, may be used as DNR identification if it is documented on the form depicted in appendix A to this rule.

 (C) A person may obtain DNR identification in the following manner:

-(1) In the case of the form specified in paragraphs (A)(1) and (A)(2) of this rule, by obtaining a copy of the form from a physician, CNP, CNS, or health care facility and completing the form in conjunction with the person’s attending physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code.
+(1) In the case of the form specified in paragraph (A)(1) of this rule, by obtaining a copy of the form from a physician, APRN, PA, or health care facility and completing the form in conjunction with the person's authorized health care provider.

 (2) In the case of the wallet card specified in paragraph (A)(6) of this rule, by doing both of the following:

-(a) Obtaining both the form specified in paragraph (A)(1) of this rule and the wallet card from a physician, CNP, CNS, or health care facility; and
+(a) Obtaining both the DNR order form specified in paragraph (A)(1) of this rule and the wallet card from a physician, APRN, PA, or health care facility; and

-(b) Completing both the form and card in conjunction with the person’s attending physician, or CNP or CNS as provided in rule 3701-62-02 of the Administrative Code.
+(b) Completing both the DNR order form and card in conjunction with the person's authorized health care provider.

 (3) In the case of the hospital-type bracelet specified in paragraph (A)(3) of this rule, by doing both of the following:

-(b) Acquiring a bracelet containing a completed insert from a physician, CNP, CNS, health care facility, or pharmacy.
-The physician, CNP, CNS, facility, or pharmacy shall not issue a bracelet to the person unless the person presents a DNR order.
+(b) Acquiring a bracelet containing a completed insert bearing the logo and identifying information from an authorized health care provider, health care facility, or pharmacy.
+The physician, authorized health care provider, facility, or pharmacy shall not issue a bracelet to the person unless the person presents a DNR order form.

 (4) In the case of the necklace specified in paragraph (A)(4) of this rule and the bracelet specified in paragraph (A)(5) of this rule, by doing both of the following: